 Today we continue our Not All Heroes Wear Capes series with a special focus on individuals who committed themselves to aid the IDP’s in Plateau State.
 In the last two weeks, we shared the story of Dirnan Samuel and Yil Fomwul Gonsum.
 Today we share the story of Nimdir Nansoh who through her NGO, assembled a team and engaged in an outreach campaign.

-Q. Hello Nimdir, Please briefly tell us about yourself and your team?
-(A team photo would be highly appreciated)
+Hello Nimdir, Please briefly tell us about yourself and your team?

-A. My name is Nimdir Nansoh and I’m a social crusader for good governance and responsible citizenship.
+My name is Nimdir Nansoh and I’m a social crusader for good governance and responsible citizenship.
 I am also the co-convener of TransforNation- My Nigeria Dream Foundation, an NGO that promotes the ideals of Patriotism, Good governance and responsible citizenship.
-I am also a media and communications, and a project management consultant.
+I am also a media, communications, and project management consultant.

 There was a need and we just jumped in to provide the support we could.
 It wasn’t even something we paused to think about and once we started, we made the decision to stick it through.

-A. First of all, we have an amazingly awesome team, one that I cannot take credit for assembling.
-Everyone on the team is driven by altruism and a love for country and so they each saw an opportunity to make Nigeria better and joined the cause on their own.
+First of all, we have an amazingly awesome team, one that I cannot take credit for assembling.
+Everyone on the team is driven by altruism and a love for the country.
+So they each saw an opportunity to make Nigeria better and joined the cause on their own.

 Work with them has been really good.
 I love the fact that we’re all driven and focused individuals.
 We all understand that our ultimate goal is a better society and that has helped to maintain a smooth workflow.

-A. The response of government at all levels has been despairingly slow almost to the point of negligence.
-I am very disappointed with the government and have aired my views on air and on my social media platforms.
+The response of government at all levels has been despairingly slow almost to the point of negligence.
+I am very disappointed with the government and have aired my views on-air and on my social media platforms.